mm-nasr/ros2_ibmcloud/README.md

 ### b) ROS2 Image

-ROS [announced](	https://discourse.ros.org/t/announcing-official-docker-images-for-ros2/7381/2) image containers for several ROS distributions in January 2019.
+ROS [announced](https://discourse.ros.org/t/announcing-official-docker-images-for-ros2/7381/2) image containers for several ROS distributions in January 2019.
 More detailed instructions on the use of ROS2 docker images can be found [here](https://hub.docker.com/_/ros/).

 Let's skip through that and get to real-deal right away; creating a local ROS2 docker.
-We'll create our own Dockerfile since we'll need this method for deployment on IBM Cloud.
+We'll create our own Dockerfile (instead of using a ready Image) since we'll need this method for deployment on IBM Cloud.
 First, we create a new directory which will hold our Dockerfile and any other files we need later on and navigate to it.
 Using your favorite $EDITOR of choice, open a new file named *Dockerfile* (make sure the file naming is correct):

 ```
 $ mkdir ~/ros2_docker